On this page

 The graph inputs remain the same, so nothing needs to change in the Attribute Adjust Dictionary SOP.

 For the graph outputs, the APEX Invoke Graph SOP is still fetching from the graph output node as it was doing previously.
-The difference now is that instead of just getting one result (the sum of the two inputs in add_result), we are also getting a second result (the outcome of the divide operation in add_divide_result).
+The difference now is that instead of getting just one result (the sum of the two inputs in add_result), we are also getting a second result (the outcome of the divide operation in add_divide_result).
 In SOPs, both results end up in one dictionary.

 On the geometry speadsheet, view the values that are fetched from the graph output node: